is: Laurent Barnard

-No-one ever said it was going to be easy.
+No one ever said it was going to be easy.
 But nothing worth having comes without a fight.
 So you roll with the punches.
-You stay focussed, stay on point.
+You stay focused, stay on point.
 Biding your time, until the time is right.
 Knowing that soon your day will come.

 For Gallows, that time is now.

 Described, variously, as "The best British punk band since The Clash" and "The British music industry's biggest mistake," the Hertfordshire hardcore crew first emerged from the fecund UK underground punk scene in 2005.
 Inspired by Refused, At the Drive-In, JR Ewing and Swing Kids, their ferocious, feral 2006 debut Orchestra of Wolves offered a harsh, unflinching dissection of suffocating suburban mores, shot through with images of small-town violence, desperation and disgust.
 Its follow-up, 2009's apocalyptic Grey Britain, was darker, denser and even more brutally incisive, a lacerating, none-more-bleak state of the nation address, speaking of a once proud nation on its knees, riven by prejudice, greed, ignorance and fear.

 In the summer of 2011, as London was paralysed by waves of looting, arson and civil disobedience in a chilling echo of the dystopian decline mapped out on Grey Britain, Gallows parted company with vocalist Frank Carter.
 Hitting the pause button for the first time in five dizzying years afforded the band an opportunity to take stock of their lives and consider what was truly important to them.
 Which, ultimately, proved to be the very same things which had propelled the young musicians onto the stage in the first instance - friendship, community and breathless, deathless punk rock, played from the fucking heart.